MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cimagelist-class.md

 ### <a name="parameters"></a>Parametri

 *pArchive*<br/>
-Un puntatore a un `CArchive` oggetto in cui deve essere archiviato l'elenco di immagini.
+Puntatore a un `CArchive` oggetto in cui deve essere archiviato l'elenco di immagini.

 ### <a name="return-value"></a>Valore restituito